Our Team

 Brooke Anderson

 Brooke is Head of Research, Sustainability & Social Impact at Yellow Edge having assumed the role in early 2023 following several years as Yellow Edge’s Principal Consultant.
+She is tasked with building Yellow Edge’s research capacity and capability having helped to launch Yellow Edge’s national State of Human Potential Survey in 2019.

 As a B Consultant Brooke works with businesses to help them navigate the B Corp certification process and to meet higher standards of social and environmental performance, accountability, and transparency.
+Prior to Yellow Edge, Brooke held positions with the Canberra Business Chamber, Austrade, and the ACT Government.

 Damien Haas